Redone0001/waitlist/frontend/src/Pages/Guide/guides/xup/guide.md

 ---

-## Joining a TDF fleet
+## Joining a Beancursion fleet

-When the MOTD states that fleet is running you can x-up on the [TDF WAITLIST](/waitlist?wl=1) (requires login) with your ship fitting.
-Please join voice comms; [Teamspeak 3](https://www.teamspeak.com/en/) (server details are in **TDF-Official** MOTD in game) while you are waiting for your invite.
+When the MOTD states that fleet is running you can x-up on the [Beancursion WAITLIST](/waitlist?wl=1) (requires login) with your ship fitting.
+Please join voice comms; [Mumble](https://www.pandemic-horde.org/settings/mumble/join) while you are waiting for your invite.
 Make sure you are no more than 2 jumps out when you x-up and wait for fleet invite.
 If you are more than 2 jumps out you will be dropped from the fleet and go to the back of the queue.

 ## Using the Waitlist